Bivona: Etymology

-The origin of the name Bivona is uncertain.
-It first appears in a document from 1171, though the form Bibona was more common until the early 16th century.
+The origin of the name Bivona/Vivona is uncertain.
+It first appears in Latinized form as Bibona in 1160, but its modern form Bivona is found shortly after in a document from 1171.
+Due to medieval use of Latin as a lingua franca, the Latin form of the name remained more common in official documents until the early 16th century.

-The variant Bisbona is recorded in 1363 and was considered a scholarly form in the 16th century, derived from bis bona ("twice good").
-A 1557 text states: "This town is called Bivona, almost Bi-bona, that is, bis-bona, for the purity of its air, being situated on high cliffs, and for the abundance of healthful waters and fruitful trees, of which it is exceedingly rich, a truly more than good and most pleasant place".
+The variant Bisbona is recorded in 1363 and was considered a scholarly form in the 16th century, explicitly derived from (pseudo-)Latin bis bona ('twice good', feminine singular), although such a phrase would be grammatically strange, and this is almost certainly a folk etymology.
+A 1557 text states (translated from Italian): “This town is called Bivona, almost Bibona, that is, bis bona, for the purity of its air, being situated on high cliffs, and for the abundance of healthful waters and fruitful trees, of which it is exceedingly rich, a truly more than good and most pleasant place.”
 This etymology was supported by Trovato.

-More likely, it is related to the Calabrian Bivona or Vivona (near Vibo Valentia), stemming from a pre-Greek substrate word, later Hellenized as Ἱππώνιον (Hippṓnion) and Latinized as Vibō, Vibōna.
+A similar explanation has been invoked for the Tuscan town Bibbona, the relationship of which, if any, to Bivona is unknown and disputed.